usnistgov/SFA/source/README.md

 on two software packages (IFCsvr, stp2x3d) that are included with the Download version.
 Some features are not available in the
 User-built version including tooltips, unzipping compressed STEP files, and those related to the NIST CAD models.

-Click on Release directory above.
-Extract STEP-File-Analyzer.exe from SFA-5.nn.zip, run it and process a STEP file to install other software.
+Go to the Release directory.
+Download SFA-5.nn.zip and extract STEP-File-Analyzer.exe.
+Run it and process a STEP file to install other software.
 Now you can run your own version of SFA.

 ## Tcl files